 Match offers are capped at a certain amount, but the potential is there to build the bankroll in a big way before even placing any bets.
-For example, in the past, Caesars Sportsbook has offered a $1,500 deposit match for new players.
-This is no small deal, as it can turn into $3,000 in funds to wager with if you take full advantage.

 Keep in mind that even if you receive a match offer, these are not direct cash payments that can be immediately withdrawn.
 Each site has its own wagering requirement attached, though it is usually a feasible request that a consistent bettor can easily overcome.
 But always check terms and conditions for exact rules on a match offer, or any kind of welcome offer.

 Canada sportsbook offers